 The purpose of the National Association of Animal Breeders (NAAB) as defined by its By-Laws is "...to unite those individuals and organizations engaged in the artificial insemination of cattle and other livestock into an affiliated federation operating under self-imposed standards of performance and to conduct and promote the mutual interest and ideals of its members."
 This excerpt portrays the scope and purpose of NAAB, a non-profit organization, established in 1946.

-NAAB's eighteen members account for about 95 percent of the dairy cattle semen sales in the United States.
+NAAB's twenty-eight members account for about 95 percent of the dairy cattle semen sales in the United States.
 These organizations, both private and farmer-owned, are very competitive in the field.
 Under the NAAB umbrella, however, these organizations come together for the common good of the livestock industry to present a unified design for cattle improvement.